 The skeletal system is one of the most underappreciated organ systems in our bodies.
 Bones are usually considered rather static and not to contribute much to overall health.
 However, bones are some of the most dynamic organs in the body and constantly change to help the body deal with the stresses (nutritional and physical) that are encountered.
-Ribs are truly amazing bones not only for the physical roles they play in our bodies, but also for their connection to Genesis.
+Human ribs are truly amazing bones not only for the physical roles they play in our bodies but also for their connection to Genesis.

 Both men and women have 12 pairs of ribs.1 These ribs extend from the vertebrae to form the wall of the thoracic cavity (where the lungs and heart reside).
 The first seven pairs of ribs are called true ribs and connect to the sternum.
 The remaining five pairs of ribs are called false ribs because they don’t attach directly to the sternum.
 Ribs 8–10 attach to cartilage that attaches the true ribs to the sternum, and ribs 11–12 are floating—they do not attach to the sternum or other ribs.